 Let’s now have a look at a 1 kHz sine wave as an analog audio signal and check for the similarities:

 This audio signal waveform is meant to represent a sound wave.
-We can see that look the same.
+We can see that they look the same.

 The difference is that the amplitude of the analog audio signal is measured as an electrical voltage (potential difference).
 The units used to define the amplitude are either volts/millivolts or decibels relative to a voltage (dBV is relative to 1 volt while dBu is relative to 0.775 volts).